NewtonLabUWM/Misc_Bioinformatics/exactMatching/README.md

 ### 5. Run the tool!

-The usage goes like this: `./findExactFA.pl ref_FASTA query_FASTA`, separated by spaces.
+The usage goes like this: `./findExactFA.pl ref.fasta query.fasta`, separated by spaces.
 At the end, add a file name and a >, which tells it to output the results into that file.

 ### 6. Analyze the results.